 Can tamales be made ahead of time?

-Yes, tamales can be made in advance and frozen.
-To reheat, steam them directly from the freezer until heated through.
+Yes you can make them in advance and freeze them.
+To reheat, steam right from frozen until warmed through.

 What are some popular fillings for tamales?

-Popular fillings include shredded meats like pork or chicken, various cheeses, vegetables, and sweet options like chocolate or fruit, offering a diverse range of flavors.
+Common ones are pork or chicken, cheeses, veggies, and sweet options like chocolate or fruit.

 How do you know if the tamales are cooked?